slowlymore3/ChunkGenerationBenchmark/README.md

 Upon completion files will take up around 1GB of disk space.

 Instructions:

+0. Download this software
+    - Either clone the git repo, or download a zip of the repo from the green "code" button in the top right.

 1. Run "Setup.bat"
     - Downloads / Extracts GraalVM
     - Downloads Paper Minecraft server